Applies to: Windows 8, Windows 8.1

 Windows 8 or Windows 8.1 operating system deployment is not significantly different than Windows 7 deployment.
 If you have experience deploying Windows 7, you can transfer almost all of that experience to deploying Windows 8 and Windows 8.1.
 This is because Windows 8 and Windows 8.1 deployment is based on the same proven tools, technologies, and processes you used for Windows 7 deployment.
 For more information, see Deploy Windows 8.1 on TechNet.

-Please note: To deploy Windows 8.1 with System Center, you must use System Center 2012 R2 Configuration Manager or System Center 2012 Configuration Manager SP1 CU3.
-See Support questions about Windows 8.1 and Windows Server 2012 R2 for more information.
+Note: To deploy Windows 8.1 with System Center, you must use System Center 2012 R2 Configuration Manager or System Center 2012 Configuration Manager SP1 CU3.
+See Support questions about Windows 8.1 and Windows Server 2012 R2for more information.
 To deploy Windows 8.1 using MDT, you must use MDT 2013.
 Also, because the new version of the User State Migration Tool (USMT) in the Windows ADK for Windows 8.1 does not support capturing data from Windows XP or Windows Vista, it is necessary to use the USMT 5 version, available in the Windows ADK for Windows 8, to capture the data and the new version to restore it to Windows 8.1.

 Volume License (VL) machines managed via Configuration Manager Software Distribution or Group Policy can be migrated to Windows 8.1 as in-place update.
 Customers using a retail or OEM version of Windows 8 will be able to upgrade to Windows 8.1 via the Windows Store.
 For all other scenarios and SKUs, Windows 8.1 will require a fresh install using System Center 2012 R2 Configuration Manager, MDT 2013, and/or the Windows ADK for Windows 8.1.